What is the Googlebot?

 The bot creates a Index within the restrictions defined by webmasters in their robots.txt files.
 If a Webmaster For example, if you want to hide pages from Google searches, the Google bot can block them in a robots.txt file in the top folder of the website.

-To prevent Googlebot links on a particular page of a website, he can follow the nofollow-meta tag; to prevent the bot from following individual links, the Webmaster rel="nofollow" to add to the links themselves.
+To prevent Googlebot links on a particular page of a website, he can follow the nofollow-meta tag; to prevent the bot from following individual links, the Webmaster rel="nofollow" to the links themselves.

 The Webmaster of a website can recognize every few seconds the visits of computers to google.com that use the user agent Googlebot display.
 In general, Google tries to index as much of a website as possible without overloading the website's bandwidth.
 When a Webmaster states that Googlebot consumes too much bandwidth, it can be switched on the Homepage the Search Console from Google set a rate that remains valid for 90 days.